Natsoulas/SatelliteSim/README.md

 Here is an example plot here of two circular orbits at very different altitude:
 ![Alt Text](./cool_plots/fermata.png)

-It looks like a fermata, which is a sign I should stop developing in Python.
+It looks like a fermata, which is a sign I should develop for an unspecified amount of time.

 ## License